-- A complete listing of the container identification numbers used to generate the WSPF, cross-referenced to each BDR. - Complete AK summary, including stream name and number, point of generation, waste stream volume (current and projected), generation dates, TRUCON codes, Summary Category Group, Waste Matrix Code(s) and Waste Matrix Code Group, other TRU Waste Baseline Inventory Report information, waste stream description, areas of operation, generating processes, Resource Conservation and Recovery Act determinations, radionuclide information, the references used to generate the AK summary, and any other information required by Permit Attachment C4, Section C4-2b. - Method for determining Waste Material Parameter Weights per unit of waste. - List of AK Sufficiency Determinations requested for the waste stream, if applicable. - Certification through AK or testing that any waste assigned the EPA hazardous waste number of U134 (hydrofluoric acid) no longer exhibits the characteristic of corrosivity.
+- A complete listing of the container identification numbers used to generate the WSPF, cross-referenced to each BDR. - Complete AK summary, including stream name and number, point of generation, waste stream volume (current and projected), generation dates, Summary Category Group, Waste Matrix Code(s) and Waste Matrix Code Group, other TRU Waste Baseline Inventory Report information, waste stream description, areas of operation, generating processes, Resource Conservation and Recovery Act determinations, radionuclide information, the references used to generate the AK summary, and any other information required by Permit Attachment C4, Section C4-2b.
+TRUCON codes are to be included in the WSPF pursuant to Permit Attachment C3, Section C3-6b(1) and may also be included in the AK summary. - Method for determining Waste Material Parameter Weights per unit of waste. - List of AK Sufficiency Determinations requested for the waste stream, if applicable. - Certification through AK or testing that any waste assigned the EPA hazardous waste number of U134 (hydrofluoric acid) no longer exhibits the characteristic of corrosivity.
 This is verified by ensuring that no liquid is present in U134 waste.